Generalized Eckardt points on del Pezzo surfaces of degree 1: Background

 Denote by $\Gamma$ the complete weighted graph whose vertex set is the set of simple roots in $E$, and whose weight function is induced by the inner product on the Euclidean space.
 Denote by $G$ the complete weighted graph whose vertex set is $C$, and whose weight function is the intersection pairing in $\operatorname{Pic}(X)$.
 Then there is an isomorphism $f$ between $G$ and $\Gamma$, which sends an edge $d=\{c_1, c_2\}$ in $G$ with weight $\omega$ to the edge $\tilde{d}=\{c_1 +K_X, c_2 + K_X \}$ of weight $1-\omega$ in $\Gamma$.

 Note that, since the action of $W_8$ on the set $C$ preserves the intersection pairing, the group $W_8$ is also the automorphism group of $G$ (and of $\Gamma$).

-We aim to study the intersection of exceptional curves in $X$, which is equivalent to studying the weighted graph $\Gamma$ on the $E_8$ root system.
-If two curves intersect, then the vertices corresponding to the exceptional curves are linked by edges of positive weights in $G$.
-The converse is not always true, however, as the exceptional curves in a clique can all pairwise intersect without intersecting in the same point!
+We aim to study the intersection of exceptional curves in $X$.
+If two such curves intersect, then the corresponding vertices in $G$ are connected by edges of positive weights.
 The possible positive weights that occur in $G$ are 1, 2, and 3, so the corresponding weights that occur in $\Gamma$ are 0, $-1$, and $-2$.
-The size of maximal cliques in $\Gamma$ gives an upper bound for the maximal possible number of exceptional curves in $X$ that intersect in one point.
+Therefore, the size of maximal cliques in $\Gamma$ with edges of these weights gives an upper bound for the maximal possible number of lines on $X$ that go through one point.
+Note that this upper bound does not need to be sharp.

 \begin{definition} We call a set of exceptional curves \textsl{concurrent} if there is a point on $X$ contained in all of them. \end{definition}